The Brief Wondrous Life of Oscar Wao: Using Trujillo as a minor character

 The novel uses history to set the scene and create its social and political commentary.
-The basis of all of the problems that arise in this novel is the US-sponsored dictatorship of Rafael Trujillo that lasted for over thirty years.
-Junot Diaz surely includes Trujillo as a character in the story, but limits his representation to descriptions that come from Yunior's perspective.
+The basis of all of the problems in this novel is the dictatorship of Rafael Trujillo, which lasted for over 30 years.
+Junot Diaz surely includes Trujillo as a character in the story but limits his representation to descriptions that come from Yunior's perspective.
 Because of this, Trujillo has an important role in the story, but is ultimately weakened due to the given perspective.
 Diaz creates irony using this strong dictator as a minor character and focusing on the characters that would have otherwise been marginalized.
 This arrangement destabilizes established power hierarchies, putting more emphasis on the seemingly least powerful characters and taking power away from the most prominent and infamous characters.

 Furthermore, when Trujillo is referenced by Yunior in his narration, the descriptions are entirely negative.
 Yunior's references show little respect and are meant to belittle Trujillo's presence in the story.
 By actively disparaging the brutal dictator, Diaz breaks social and cultural norms about how common people function in a power hierarchy.
 Yunior is given the power to represent Trujillo which lessens Trujillos dominance in the power scale, allowing the novel to have a strong stance against the dictatorship, stripping Trujillo of the meaning behind his title.
 Overall, making Trujillo the minor character allows Trujillo to be seen as more of a joke than a strong leader while also enforcing the seriousness and long-lasting effects of his power.